Hello guys!! How have you been? I hope you guys enjoy it!!

 2 - Put off

-a- To decide that (something) will happen at a later time : postpone.
+a- To decide that (something) will happen at a later

 Example: “Graham was so tired he put the shoppin off until next week”